renderedtext/semaphore-docs-new/source/docs/insights/interpreting-insights-data.md

 complete, then your whole build cannot complete sooner than 5 minutes, plus some setup and teardown operations that may exist for your project.

+High values in _Standard deviation_ column usually indicate there is potential for optimization.
 Semaphore Community has some articles which can help you learn more about writing good specs:

 - [Learn RSpec](https://semaphoreci.com/community/series/learn-rspec)
 - [Working Effectively with Data Factories Using